 Jordi: Probably when we did a 10 days motorbike loop in the extreme north of Vietnam.
 The Hà Giang loop was a challenge at the beginning of our travels and I was still a total beginner with the motorbike, so, the lack of experience was a handicap but at the end, the feeling of achievement was awesome.

 Hyekyong: I would say our 3 months traveling South India was the best adventure so far.
 It started right after our unexpected house sit in Goa, India.
-After the 3 months of long term house sit, we took a train and headed South.
+After the 3 months of long-term house sit, we took a train and headed South.
 During the journey, we visited beautiful places, met incredible people, and had a chance to dive in its amazing local cuisines.
-The most fascinating thing about traveling experience in India was it taught us things that we would have never learned if we hadn’t travelled there.
+The most fascinating thing about the traveling experience in India was it taught us things that we would have never learned if we hadn’t traveled there.

 How do you decide on a destination?

-First we look for housesits in nearby countries where we are, if not we look for the cheapest airports to fly into.
-Then we expand the radius and if we don’t find a sit long enough to make the long journey worthwhile, we travel (preferably on land) to a neighbouring country.
+First, we look for housesits in nearby countries where we are, if not we look for the cheapest airports to fly into.
+Then we expand the radius and if we don’t find a sit long enough to make the long journey worthwhile, we travel (preferably on land) to a neighboring country.
 We don’t have a bucket list per se, we do have some countries that we want to visit sooner than others.
-But with our lifestyle, it’s better to be flexible and not make very long term plans.
+But with our lifestyle, it’s better to be flexible and not make very long-term plans.

 How much luggage do you travel with?

 We started with just a 40 liters backpack each.
 After three years we just added a small day backpack and a handbag so that is our packing list for house sitters.
 Keeping it as light as possible!

-How has the pandemic changed your travelling / house sitting lifestyle?
+How has the pandemic changed your traveling / house-sitting lifestyle?